- Conversion copywriting,

 Including the survey email, we had 4 emails to play with for this campaign.

-In keeping with our principle of #MindsetOverMatter, Sabine decided to get subscribers ready to buy (= the “matter”) by first getting them to shift their mindset regarding our client’s products.
-This was particularly important because we were writing to an old list of relatively “cool” subscribers who hadn’t been nurtured in a long time.
+In line with this audience's values, I decided to get subscribers ready to buy by first getting them to shift their mindset.
+This was particularly important because we were writing to an old list of relatively “cool” subscribers who had not been nurtured in a long time.

 So, while the first 3 emails were reminding people of the relationship they had with our client, email 4 was asking for the sale.